 - Intervention: An in-home nursing case management program for high-risk pregnant individuals in order to maximize pregnancy outcomes for mothers and their newborns.

 - Results: Mothers carry their babies longer and the babies are larger when born, leading to improved health outcomes.

 Evidence-levelEffective (About evidence-level criteria)

 Perinatal Health Partners (PHP) is an in-home nursing case management program for high-risk pregnant individuals with the goal of maximizing pregnancy outcomes for mothers and their newborns and decreasing the infant mortality rate and infant illnesses.
 Through assessments and care coordination, outcomes are improved for these individuals, many of whom face significant barriers to care.

-An individual is identified as being high-risk if she has:
+Individuals are identified as being high-risk if they have:

 - History of miscarriage or later pregnancy loss

 - Gestational diabetes or type 1 or type 2 diabetes